NicolasReyrolle/applehealth/README.md

 For personal use.
 See repository for details.

+## Contributing

+For maintainers creating releases:

+1. See [.github/RELEASING.md](.github/RELEASING.md) for the release process
+2. Review [CHANGELOG.md](CHANGELOG.md) for version history
+3. Use `.github/scripts/prepare-release.sh` for automated releases

 ## Support

 - Check [tools/README.md](tools/README.md) for usage details
 - See [TESTING.md](TESTING.md) for running tests
 - Review [TEST_SUMMARY.md](TEST_SUMMARY.md) for test coverage info
+- View [CHANGELOG.md](CHANGELOG.md) for version history